Ennis, Texas: Railroads in Ennis

 Throughout the city's history, railroads have been instrumental in the community's early economic boom and supplemented the city's growth for over a century.
-Three railroads initially laid tracks and operated to and from Ennis—the Houston and Texas Central (H&TC) running north to south-east, the Texas Midland Railroad spurring to the northeast, and the Waxahachie Tap Railroad—later known as the Central Texas and Northwestern Railroad (CT&N)—coming in from the northwest.
-The CT&N was merged into the H&TC by the early 1900s and both remaining railroads serving the city would be merged into the Texas and New Orleans Railroad in 1934, eventually merging into its parent company Southern Pacific Railroad by 1961.
-In 1996, Southern Pacific would merge into Union Pacific Railroad which is now serves as the sole rail operator in the city, maintaining a yard and local base of operations for the Ennis Subdivision.
+Three railroads initially laid tracks and operated to and from Ennis—the Houston and Texas Central (H&TC) running north to southeast, the Texas Midland Railroad spurring to the northeast, and the Waxahachie Tap Railroad—later known as the Central Texas and Northwestern Railroad (CT&N)—coming in from the northwest.
+The CT&N was merged into the H&TC by the early 1900s and both remaining railroads serving the city were merged into the Texas and New Orleans Railroad in 1934, eventually merging into its parent company Southern Pacific Railroad by 1961.
+In 1996, Southern Pacific merged into Union Pacific Railroad, which now serves as the sole rail operator in the city, maintaining a yard and local base of operations for the Ennis Subdivision.

-The construction of the Houston and Texas Central Railway would be directly responsible for the early development of the city.
-Not only was the community strategically located in the middle of the Blackland Prairie, but it was located along the proposed H&TC line from Houston to Dallas—the first rail connection between both cities.
+The construction of the HT&C was directly responsible for the early development of the city.
+Not only was the community strategically located in the middle of the Blackland Prairie, but also it was located along the proposed H&TC line from Houston to Dallas—the first rail connection between both cities.
 However, the railroad's decision to establish Ennis meant that the nearby town of Burnham—located five miles south near the present-day community of Ensign—would be bypassed.
 The issue of this decision presented itself when many businesses in Burnham were attracted to the railroad and relocated to Ennis.
 As a result, a mob of angry residents reacted violently to the railroad's bypass and attacked citizens in the city of Ennis, killing one and injuring several others.
-Burnham, an otherwise well-planned and relatively developed city, would eventually decline and become a ghost town in the coming decades.
+Burnham, an otherwise well-planned and relatively developed city, eventually declined and become a ghost town in the coming decades.